hzz0024/hzz0024.github.io/_posts/2020/2020-07-09-mantel_test.md

 ```

 5) rouguly calculate the geographic distance between two sites.
-The approximate distance was calculated on the basis of a spherical earch and used the webstie https://www.movable-type.co.uk/scripts/latlong.html.
+The approximate distance was calculated on the basis of a spherical earch and used the website here [https://www.movable-type.co.uk/scripts/latlong.html](https://www.movable-type.co.uk/scripts/latlong.html).

 |ID  |pop |coordinate 1|coordinate 2|
 |----|----|-----------|-------------|